ivanmaeder/books/management/developing-products-in-half-the-time.md

 > A Native American proverb says that good judgment comes from experience, and experience comes from bad judgment.

 💡 Projects should deliver two outcomes: the product, and learning about the process.

-Velocity!

-> We are reminder of the story if the wise man who was approached by a youth who asked him how king it would take to walk to Athens.
-The wise man simply replied, "Get going!"
-The youth, disappointed, concludes that he would not get a straight answer and began walking in the direction of Athens.
-After the youth had taken about 20 steps, the wise man called out, "About four hours!"
-The youth turned and said, "Why didn't you tell me that when I asked before?"
->
-> "First I had to see how fast you walked," said the wise man.